CodeCraftsmanSandeep/Octopus/README.md

   <img src="media/octopus_swimming.gif" />
 </p>

-This repository serves as the central hub for our ongoing efforts to design and develop a cloud-based application platform here after called as 🐙, inspired by the collaborative features of GitHub. <br/>
+This repository serves as the central hub for efforts made to design and develop a cloud-based application platform here after called as 🐙, inspired by the collaborative features of GitHub. <br/>

 # Table of contents
 | Title | Notes |